 What attraction was crowned the best in your state?

-10Best Readers' Choice is out to create the ultimate guide to America's best attractions.
-To do so, we're asking our readers to vote for their favorites – region by region and state by state.
-Voting has now wrapped up for the Western, Midwestern and Northeastern United States.
+10Best Readers' Choice set out to create the ultimate guide to America's best attractions.
+To do so, we asked our readers to vote for their favorites – region by region and state by state.
+Polls have closed, the votes are in and the winners have been announced.

-Click on each category below to see the full list of winners, and check back on Friday, January 19 for the announcement of our Southern winners.
+Click on each category below to see the full list of winners in each state:

 The White Pass & Yukon Route Railroad was built during the Klondike Gold Rush in 1898.
 Today the real treasures aboard this narrow gauge railroad – an International Historic Civil Engineering Landmark – are the glaciers, gorges, mountains, waterfalls, tunnels and bridges on display as the vintage train climbs almost 3000 feet in just 20 miles.